suizokukan/wisteria/README.md

     $ wisteria --cmp="all vs all"

-You want to compare 2 serializers, e.g. `json` and `pickle` but only with the data objects that can transcoded by both serializers:
+You want to compare 2 serializers, e.g. `json` and `pickle` but only with the data objects that can *successfully* be transcoded by both serializers:

     $ wisteria --cmp="json vs pickle" --filter="data:oktrans_only"